-4.1.10 Landscaping
+4.1.11 Landscaping

-Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping at the cost of LWP.
+Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping at LWP's cost.
 Your front garden will be designed in consultation with a landscape architect who specialises in current landscape trends and low water usage plants.

-Please contact LWP 6 weeks prior to the completion of your home to arrange an installation date.
+Please contact LWP six (6) weeks prior to the completion of your home to arrange an installation date.